 Simple One Pot Lighter Healthier Creamy Mushroom Pasta

-- 1 pound chestnut mushrooms sliced
+- 1 pound chestnut mushrooms washed and sliced

 - 2 shallots or 1 onion diced